 Indicators: Health Care

-indicators.
-Treatin care

 1. Is access to emergency healthcare for asylum seekers guaranteed in national legislation?

-∑ Yes ☐ No
+⊠ Yes □ No

 2. Do asylum seekers have adequate access to health care in practice?

 ☐ Yes ☐ Limited ☐ No

 3. Is specialised treatment for victims of torture or traumatised asylum seekers available in

 practice?

 4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health

 care?
-Yes 🖾 Limited 🔲 No

 During the asylum process and until the asylum seeker leaves Sweden or is granted a residence permit, he or she is entitled to necessary medical care as provided by the LMA.
-However, on 1 June 2016 the LMA was modified so that adults without children can be left without shelter and money if they refuse to leave Sweden voluntarily within 4 weeks of an expulsion order gaining legal force.
+However, adults without children can be left without shelter and money if they refuse to leave Sweden voluntarily within 4 weeks of an expulsion order gaining legal force.
 They must hand in their officially issued bank card and the card that allows them access to subsidised health care to the Migration Agency.
+The account is closed immediately when the 4 weeks have passed and any remaining money in the account is forfeited.

-County councils are the authorities that are responsible for district health centres / health posts (vårdcentralen), hospitals and the National Dental Service (Folktandvården).
+County councils are the authorities that are responsible for primary health care centres (vårdcentralen), hospitals and the National Dental Service (Folktandvården).